*6. Freely available, Consumer-oriented Resources

 Articles in PMC are free through PubMed Central (PMC).
 However, the PMC version is not always the final peer-reviewed and edited version.
 So, while you’re affiliated with UNMC, you may want to try the “GetIt@UNMC” button first.

-• Look at the “View Online” area in the middle of the page that appears.
+- Look at the “View Online” area at the bottom of the page that appears.
 UNMC licenses the full-text of this article from Taylor & Francis.
 It’s also freely available in PubMed Central.

 Which of the following students has correctly categorized the NIH/NLM-produced resources PubMed Central, MedlinePlus, and MEDLINE?